 For as long as I can remember, my mother would have to scrimp to make ends meet.
 She divorced my father when I was in first grade, so was now home with 3 children, aged 6 and under.
 We had lots of hand me down and thrift store clothes and toys, but rarely anything new.
 I know we had food stamps and medical coupons when I was in grade school, free school lunches too.
 There was never extra money for anything beyond the basics.
 Even going out for fast food was a treat.

 Mom worked hard, sometimes nights and weekends.
 She always seemed to be jumping from one job to another, trying to make money and still take care of 3 (later 4) young children.
 She tried her hand at many types of jobs: key punch operator, tax accountant, secretary, etc. She was a talented musician but never got more than a few gigs.
-She was a wonderful artist and craftsperson, selling her work at juried craft shows all over the Pacific NW.
-She never made much more than the entrance fees and labor.
-She was forever trying to find a way that she could work for herself, not "the man".

 As a kid, it didn't seem too bad.
 We would regularly go to the library; first to check out books, then to check out the video player and watch VHS movies in the AV room.
 I don't think my mom got a VCR until 1990 or so.
 Of course, we also would watch TV, but it was different from today.
 We got up on Saturdays to watch Saturday morning cartoons, because they simply weren't on any other time.
 You had a couple of hours of kid programming and if you missed it, you missed it.